 Or to be more precise I found out as the afternoon and evening went on that the beautifully laid out plans were not set in stone, but were flexible.

 Why I hadn’t anticipated this is a suprise to me.
 My friends are awesome, but are somewhat bohemian.
 (He is a musician, she is a pagan witch) They are very much ‘go with the flow’ types.

 The problems occured because the Facebook event page was run by my friend but the actual event was held at a friend of hers house/garden.
 This friend of my friend was not aware that they were suppose to be organising the BBQ or accomodation and as a consequence there were no extra tents for us to sleep in and the BBQ was forgotten because no one remebered to buy charcoal.

 So, no food (unless you ate curry, I didn’t) and nowhere to sleep.
 This was not the evening I had mentally prepared for, and without those plans the anxiety hit big time.

-It seamed like most of the other guests were more prepared than us and had made their own arrangements for food and sleep, so as well as thinking ‘Would we end up sleeping on the lawn’ and ‘How long is the evening/night going to be when I’m already hungry’ I was also thinking ‘what are the other guests going to be thinking about the idiots who didn’t bring a tent’.
+It seamed like most of the other guests were more prepared than us and had made their own arrangements for food and sleep.
+So as well as thinking ‘Will we end up sleeping on the lawn’ and ‘How long is the evening/night going to be when I’m already hungry’ I was also thinking ‘what are the other guests going to be thinking about the idiots who didn’t bring a tent’.
 These may seam like silly things to worry about in the grand scheme of things, but when anxiety is biting it is easy to become fixated on these problems.

 So how did it end up?